 Simple in design the Exmoor range is elegance personified.
 Originally created in the late 1960s.
 Its beautifully simple design looks as stylish today as it did back then I’m sure.
 After all great design always stands the test of time.
 To me it’s iconic Dartington Crystal.
 The shape I will always associate with them.
 Solid and heavy the glasses fit the palm of your hand perfectly and each one is defined by a unique bubble that can be found deep inside the base of each glass.

 Thank you Dartington for a perfect day out.
 If you’re ever in North Devon and find yourself twiddling your thumbs unsure of what to do with your day I thoroughly recommend a visit.
 I hope you’ll find the factory tour as enjoyable and as fascinating as me.

 NB.
 In the interest of transparency Dartington Crystal allowed me free entry to the factory tour and kindly fed me lunch too.
-This was not a paid partnership and my travel costs were not covered.
-All thoughts and opinions are entirely my own.
+All thoughts and opinions though are entirely my own.